-IMAGING

-Imaging technologies are used to locate and assess lytic lesions, or holes, in the bones-one hallmark of multiple myeloma.
-A series of x-rays (often called a complete skeletal survey) is taken and used to diagnose and monitor disease in patients with myeloma.
-However, MRIs, CT, and PET are much more sensitive than x-rays (Figure 6).

-Figure 6.
-Types of imaging used to detect multiple myeloma.

-BONE MARROW BIOPSY

-Bone marrow biopsy, in which a needle is inserted into the bone to extract a small amount of marrow for analysis, is conducted to determine the level of abnormal plasma cells (a level over 10% indicates that myeloma is present) and to identify mutations that may have contributed to development of the disease.

-Cytogenetic testing (analysis that measures the number and structure of chromosomes) is performed on the extracted material by means of two tests: karyotyping and fluorescence in situ hybridization (or FISH) (Figure 7).

-Fluorescence in Situ Hybridization (FISH)

-The FISH analysis highlights the chromosomes that are present in the biopsy sample.
-This makes it possible to examine them in sufficient detail to identify the nature of any abnormalities, which can include chromosomal transloca-tions (when a piece of one chromosome swaps places with a piece of another chromosome), chromosomal deletions (when a piece of a chromosome is missing), and an increase in the number of chromosomes (also called hyper-diploidy).
+Fluorescence in Situ Hybridization (FISH) The FISH analysis highlights the chromosomes that are present in the biopsy sample.
+This makes it possible to examine them in sufficient detail to identify the nature of any abnormalities, which can include chromosomal translocations (when a piece of one chromosome swaps places with a piece of another chromosome), chromosomal deletions (when a piece of a chromosome is missing), and an increase in the number of chromosomes (also called hyperdiploidy).
+Genomics Researchers are continually working to better understand the biology of multiple myeloma and, through genomic sequencing (studies of the tumor cell DNA), have learned that there are many DNA alterations in myeloma cells.

-Genomics

-Researchers are continually working to better understand the biology of multiple myeloma and, through genomic sequencing (studies of the tumor cell DNA), have learned that there are many DNA alterations in myeloma cells.
 The ultimate goal of genomic research is to develop personalized treatments that are based on the DNA in the myeloma cells of individual patients.
 This therapeutic approach is called precision medicine.
 Today, we know that certain DNA alterations can be indicative of how aggressive the myeloma is.
-In some cases, DNA test results can help guide treatment decisions or determine eligibility for clinical trials.

 Genomic sequencing is conducted by analyzing the DNA from the myeloma cells taken from a small amount of bone marrow.
 Tests are conducted as part of the initial diagnosis and may be repeated periodically.
+During a relapse, DNA test results can help guide treatment decisions or determine eligibility for clinical trials.
 The development of personalized treatments based on genomics is an active area of research, and clinical trials are ongoing.
 This is not yet a standard of care.
+Imaging Imaging technologies are used to locate and assess lytic lesions, or holes, in the bones-one hallmark of multiple myeloma.
+A series of x-rays (often called a complete skeletal survey) is taken and used to diagnose and monitor disease in patients with myeloma.
+Other tests that are even more sensitive than x-rays are used when appropriate; these include magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET) scans (Figure 7).
+Figure 7.
+Types of imaging used to detect multiple myeloma.

+Assess changes in the bone structure and determine the number and size of tumors in the bone X-ray MRI CT scan PET scan PET scan WRI and PET/CT appear to be more sensitive (85%) than skeletal x-rays for the detection of small lytic bone lesions.
+In the bone with the bone structure and determine the number and size of tumors in the bone with the bone in the bone with the bone in the bone with the bo These imaging tests are also used to detect extramedullary disease-that is, the presence of myeloma outside of the bone marrow.
+Some of these same tests used at diagnosis are repeated to monitor progress once treatment is started.
-STAGING AND RISK STRATIFICATION

-Myeloma is classified based on the results of diagnostic testing.
+STAGING AND RISK STRATIFICATION Myeloma is classified based on the results of diagnostic testing.
 These results tell whether or not immediate treatment is needed.
 In addition, a stage is assigned to indicate the extent of disease.
 Certain test results provide important information about prognosis (Figure 8).
 These prognostic indicators may also help decide when treatment should begin and aid in monitoring the disease.
 Many tests can be performed routinely in any laboratory, whereas others are performed only in specialized laboratories or a research setting.
 Patient age and myeloma stage are important factors in predicting prognosis.